SonOfAbdulKareem/Darey.io-Capstone-Projects/Linux_Shell_Scripting/Project_1.md

 ![permission](Project_1_images/permission.jpg)

-## Running of the scripts to display  the output of it.
+## Running the scripts to display  the output of it.

 ![Run_it](Project_1_images/Run_it.jpg)